Dear Caring Parent,

 How we react is based on what we have learned before about hiking and ourselves, what we believe is possible, and who is on the journey with us.
 All of this in turn affects how we think things through and our drive for continuing on the hike.

-We may have to learn about how our gait is affecting us, or how to deal with getting down rocks and reading trail maps.
+We may have to learn about how our gait is affecting us, or how to deal with getting down rocks or how to read trail maps.
 We may have to contemplate the self limiting thoughts we have when we are challenged on a trail.
 Over time, because of this learning, we change our experience of hiking.
 It becomes easier, more enjoyable and fulfilling because we are being intentional about what we learn.
 We intentionally ‘up our drive place’ (our reflexive skills, knowledge and self awareness that make up our reactions to our experience).

 It is the same with parenting.
 We get confused, challenged, and tired at times.
 And in order to react in a way that is constructive and loving, we do best if we intentionally ‘up’ our drive place by adding new knowledge and support.

 We can let helpful science in; science that can open us to a new direction.
 We can practice skills like listening, being patient, visualizing, voicing, exploring, and setting boundaries.
 We can just listen to people who expand our know-how.
-We can become more aware of the vast resources within ourselves. (keep posted about my upcoming book).
+We can become more aware of the vast resources within ourselves.
 But by adding to our skills, knowledge and insight, we can alter how we experience those confusing, tiring parenting moments.
+(If this sounds about right to you, check out the book, The Dance of Parenting – Finding Your Inner Choreographer).

 We are intentional about how we make hiking more fulfilling, so too can we be intentional about how we make parenting fulfilling.
 And what better way to start than to do some simple things just for yourself!
 Parenting is a long hike, after all!